Arr0way/arr0way.github.io/_posts/2021-05-30-ssrf-cheat-sheet.md

 ## How to Find SSRF Vulnerabilities

-In order to identify a SSRF vulnerability the first step is confirming that the functionality is vulnerable, an easy / scalable way to do this is using Burp Collaborator.
+In order to identify a SSRF vulnerability the first step is confirming that the functionality is vulnerable, an easy / scalable way to do this <a href="https://www.linode.com/?r=de68d06f20e245c4952795b3a57180b223ff4d42" rel="nofollow">is using your own Burp Collaborator on Linode</a>.
 Burp Collaborator will easily allow you to assess if out-of-band interaction is possible (the target server directly accessing a server you control).

 <div class="note tip">
   <h5>PRO TIP: Run Your Own Collaborator Server</h5>